PierreGode/MMM-Chores/README.md

 The **Show past tasks** setting lets you toggle whether overdue tasks that are not yet completed should remain visible on the mirror.
-Completed past tasks are always hidden.
+Completed past tasks are always hidden.<p>

-*Update 2025-08-18: added option for login and send notifications to Pushover *Update 2025-08-04: most settings are moved to admin webpage
+*Update 2025-08-04: most settings are moved to admin webpage<p>

+> [!NOTE]
+> *Update 2025-08-20:
+> added optional login with possibility to add both write permission user and read only user.<p>
+> added pushover notification possibility+ configuration to set daily reminders at specific time.<p>
+> added background images " 4 seasons"<p>
+> -reworked task list, moved up user assignment to creation space<p>
+> -reworked edit option to be a form to be able to update task description, user and date<p>

 ## Screenshots